mesh-payments/api-auth-examples/README.md

 So, in order to generate the signature:
 1. Concatenate headers, where each one separated by line terminator `\n` and each line has a **lower case** header name and value separated by colon: `{lower_case_header_name}:{header_value}`.
 Example: `date:2019-11-07T11:37:32.510Z\nx-mesh-nonce:4c97634c`
 1. Generate HMAC-SHA256 with message being the payload from above and the key is the *API SECRET*
-1. Base64 encode the result of the has method
+1. Encode the hash function result to base64 string

 ### Timestamp